 ' strip converted string of all obvious hex characters;

-' Outlook seems to especially like interlacing in "00" in with the
+' Outlook seems to especially like interlacing in "00" in

 ' body text and thows in big clumps of "FF" as well